MKL-NET/MKL.NET/README.md

 # MKL.NET

-A simple cross platform API to Intel MKL.
+A simple cross platform .NET API for Intel MKL.

-Simply reference the package and use the static MKL functions.
+Reference the package and use the static MKL functions.
 The correct native libraries will be included and loaded at runtime.

 Exposing functions from mkl for double data types keeping the syntax as close to the [c developer reference](https://software.intel.com/content/www/us/en/develop/documentation/mkl-developer-reference-c/top.html) as possible.